vmware-tanzu/community-edition/docs/site/content/docs/assets/vsphere-clusters.md

    CLUSTER_PLAN: dev
    ```
    #### Note
-   * If you did not specify a name for your management cluster, the installer generated a unique name, in this case, you must manually add the CLUSTER_NAME parameter and assign a workload cluster name.
+   * If you did not specify a name for your management cluster, the installer generated a random unique name.
+In this case, you must manually add the CLUSTER_NAME parameter and assign a workload cluster name.
    * If you specified a name for your management cluster, the CLUSTER_NAME parameter is present and needs to be changed to the new workload cluster name.

 3. In the workload cluster file (`~/.tanzu/tkg/clusterconfigs/workload1.yaml`), edit the VSPHERE_CONTROL_PLANE_ENDPOINT parameter to apply a viable IP.